We earn commissions from brands listed on this site, which influences how listings are presented.

 Bottomline: When Is the Best Time to Get Pet Insurance?

-The best time to invest in pet insurance is when your pet is young, ideally when they’re a few months old.
-The earlier you lock in coverage, the more likely you are to land a great deal.
-Of course, you can get a pet insurance policy later on in your pet’s life.
-However, you'll have to pay higher premiums and may not receive the coverages you’d like and need.
+The best time to invest in pet insurance is when your pet is young — ideally just a few months old.
+The earlier you lock in coverage, the more likely you are to get affordable premiums and avoid exclusions related to waiting periods and pre-existing conditions.

 Frequently Asked Questions

-At what age pet insurance is the cheapest?
+At what age is pet insurance the cheapest?

 Anna Baluch